ashishsalunkhe/Reddit-Flair-Detector/README.md

 ## Reddit Data Collection

 In this part, I have collected two dataset:
-1. 1 year dataset: from 1st January 2019 to 1st January 2020 with features title, flair and body on post using Pushshift's API
+1. 1 year dataset: from 2015 to  2020 with features title, flair, content, timestamp, comments, nsfw, stickied, and url  on post using PRAW
 2. Balanced dataset: 100 post from 9 flairs using praw module.

-**Two dataset were collected to test different machine learning algorithms and deep learning models**

-For detailed notes please look at [here](https://nbviewer.jupyter.org/github/gauravchopracg/Reddit-Flair-Detection/blob/master/Jupyter%20Notebooks/Part_I_Reddit_Data_Collection.ipynb)

 ## Exploratoy Data Analysis

-In this part, we have try to understand the data, build intuition about the data and find insights in the data.
-It consist of:
+In this part, we have try to analyse the data, build intuition about the data and gain insights from the data.

-1. Univariate Analysis
-2. Bivariate Analysis
-3. Feature Engineering

-For detailed notes please look at [here](https://nbviewer.jupyter.org/)

 ## Building a Flair Detector

-This part includes :
-1. Data Preprocessing
-2. Hyperparamter Optimization
-3. Choosing a Validation Strategy
-4. Trying AutoML framework

-For detailed notes please look at [here](https://nbviewer.jupyter.org/github/gauravchopracg/Reddit-Flair-Detection/blob/master/Jupyter%20Notebooks/Part_III_Building_a_Flare_Detector.ipynb)

 ## Building a Web Application